rse/speechflow/README.md

 - Node: **t2t-summary**<br/>
   Purpose: **LLM-based Text-to-Text summarization**<br/>
   Example: `t2t-summary(lang: "en", size: 4, trigger: 8)`<br/>
-  Notice: this node requires an LLM provider (Ollama by default, or cloud-based OpenAI/Anthropic/Google)!
+  Notice: this node requires an LLM provider (Ollama by default, or cloud-based OpenAI/Anthropic/Google, or local HuggingFace Transformers)!

   > This node performs text summarization using an LLM service.
   > It accumulates incoming text sentences and generates a summary after
   > a configurable number of sentences (trigger).
 The summary length is
   > also configurable (size).
 It supports English and German languages.
-  > Multiple LLM providers are supported: local Ollama (default), or
+  > Multiple LLM providers are supported: local Ollama (default), local
-  > cloud-based OpenAI, Anthropic, or Google.
+  > HuggingFace Transformers, or cloud-based OpenAI, Anthropic, or Google.

   | Port    | Payload     |
   | ------- | ----------- |